tomasr8/SR-Code/README.md

   <img src="https://github.com/tomasr8/SR-Code/blob/126cc266296f758bc016962853ae3929680e7148/assets/contours.png" width="600">
 </p>

 You can see there are multiple contours (shown in orange).
-There are many contours which are definitely not what we're looking for that we need to filter out.
+There are many contours which are definitely not what we're looking for which we need to filter out.

 For every candidate contour, we also apply a [perspective correction](https://docs.opencv.org/4.x/d9/dab/tutorial_homography.html).
-We need to do that in case the image is seen under an angle.
-This transformation makes as if we were looking directly at it:
+We need to do that in case the image is seen under an angle (like the one above).
+This transformation makes it as if we were looking directly at it:

 <p align="center">
   <img src="https://github.com/tomasr8/SR-Code/blob/126cc266296f758bc016962853ae3929680e7148/assets/perspective.png" width="400">